Image 1 of 1

 Von Erde schöner - Peter Piller

-Today, with Google Earth on every device, seeing the world from above is part of everyday life.
-Yet back in the 1980s, it was a novelty to see your own home from a bird's-eye view, and people bought such photos to enjoy the change of perspective on their own home.
+Today, with Google Earth available on every device, seeing the world from above is part of everyday life.
+Yet in the 1980s, it was a novelty to see one’s own home from a bird’s-eye view, and people bought such photos to enjoy the different perspective on their own homes.

-This is how the archive that Peter Piller used for the publication Von Erde schöner [More Beautiful on Earth] came into being: 12,000 photographs taken between 1979 and 1983 and sold door-to-door by a shrewd businessman.
-They show the drab, conventional, often generic and sometimes over-customized homes of German homeowners.
-Working with this enormous collection of aerial photos, a task Piller described as a journey into his own past, he selected 300 photos, arranging them by similarities, creating a light intrigue throughout the book.
+This is how the archive that Peter Piller used for the publication *Von Erde schöner* [The Most Beautiful on Earth] came to be: 12,000 photographs taken between 1979 and 1983 and sold door-to-door by a shrewd businessman.
+They depict the dreary, conventional, often generic, and sometimes overly personalized homes of German homeowners.
+Working with this enormous collection of aerial photos—a task Piller described as a journey into his own past—he selected 300 photos, grouping them by similarities and creating a subtle narrative thread throughout the book.

-Oscillating between comedy and sad truth, the revealing photographs don't just allow us to travel back in time: they manage to show the raw everyday life of real people.
-What's more, thanks to the sorting carried out by the artist, they bear witness to the astonishing similarity of their behavior: from the similar construction methods of the houses themselves and the cars confused with pedantically laid garden tiles, less-than-useful mini-pools or ugly excavations.
+Oscillating between comedy and sad reality, these revealing photographs do more than simply take us on a journey into the past: they succeed in capturing the raw, everyday lives of real people.
+Moreover, thanks to the artist’s curation, they bear witness to the striking similarity in their behavior: from the similar construction methods of the houses themselves and the cars, to the pedantically laid garden tiles, the less-than-useful mini-pools, or the unsightly excavations.

-As the first publication was rare and sought-after, we can now present a new edition from Verlag Bernd Detsch.
-Not only is it revised and of better quality, thanks to advanced printing technology, but the artist insisted that it be reissued.
+Since the first edition is rare and highly sought-after, we are now pleased to present a new edition published by Verlag Bernd Detsch.
+Not only has it been revised and produced to a higher standard thanks to advanced printing technology, but the artist himself insisted that it be reprinted.

 Published by Verlag Bernd Detsch, 2017